 Dog pulling on the lead training

-Lead walking and your puppy
+Loose lead walking and your puppy

 So you have just got the cute ball of fur home and you put the lead on for the first time.
 Guess what happens?
 The puppy runs ahead and suddenly the lead goes tight.
 You don’t want to hurt the dog so you follow.
 This is your puppy’s first lesson in ‘how to pull on a lead and get the owner to follow’.
 Does this sound familiar?

-As with all training quicker results will be achieved the sooner you start with your dog.
+As with all training, quicker results will be achieved the sooner you start with your dog.
 The first time a lead is put on a puppy training should begin.
 If not the puppy will soon reward itself by pulling and you follow.
 This only needs to happen a couple of times and the puppy will learn to pull as it gets to where it wants to go.

 It may appear cute this bounding small bundle of fur pulling on the lead.
-It wont be so funny when a rather large dog is now at the end of the lead and has learnt that when it pulls you follow.
+It won’t be so funny when a rather large dog is now at the end of the lead and has learnt that when it pulls you follow.
 A better plan is to never put your puppy in a position where we teach it to pull.

 Muttley Solutions offers one to one sessions with your puppy which will set in place the correct way to start to show the dog that pulling is not rewarding.
-It is possible to have a puppy which walks on a loose lead, pays attention to its owner and does not walk off in front to do its own thing.
+It is possible to have a puppy that walks on a loose lead, pays attention to its owner and does not walk off in front to do its own thing.
 Remember the puppy is the sum of what we teach or don’t teach them!!

 Lead walking with your older dog

-Okay so things have just got a little more challenging.
+Okay, so things have just got a little more challenging.
 This is not now about teaching the dog something new, but undoing bad habits and teaching something new.
 We have to show your dog that what was once rewarding is no longer.

 However, the reality is that when help is sought with Lead Pulling the dog is already very established at this skill.
 It will take a lot of patience and hard work on the part of the owner to turn this around.
 We need to establish good leadership skills with the owner.